xoxzo/blog.xoxzo.com/content/Business/jetro-mena-istanbul-dec-2019-part-1-en.md

 independent government agency with the mandate to promote trade between Japan and other countries in the world.

-I received an email introducing the study tour in middle of October.
+I received an email introducing the study tour in the middle of October.
 They had a quota of around 20 people for the study tour.

-MENA startups, Turkey tech scene and JETRO: These are three topics which I have never had the opportunity to get involved with.
-I also had no prior knowledge on the startups and tech scene in Turkey, and wasn't ware there was exciting developments happening in the tech scene for Turkey.
+MENA startups, Turkey tech scene and JETRO: These are three topics that I have never had the opportunity to get involved with.
+I also had no prior knowledge on the startups and tech scene in Turkey, and wasn't ware there were exciting developments happening in the tech scene for Turkey.

 I was intrigued so I signed up.